Why prepare for a health professional career at Beloit?

 • Collaborative vs. competitive environment: Everyone helps each other learn at Beloit, we have “workshop” style science courses where students work together to solve problems, create presentations, and learn.

-• Complete Science Program: Beloit is a great place to study science, with lots of opportunities for investigation/hands on learning, visiting scientists and outreach to community.
-There are summer and semester research opportunities.
+• Complete Science Program: Beloit is a great place to study science, with lots of opportunities for investigation/hands-on-learning, visiting scientists, and outreach to community.
+There are also summer and semester research opportunities.

 Contact the Office of International Education for questions about study abroad or off-campus study.